For scammers, nothing is sacred or beyond their imagination.

 In New Zealand, one 81-year old woman was scammed out of thousands of dollars in January 2018.
 To gain her trust, the scammers, who claimed to be calling from a government agency, transferred NZ$1,000 into her bank account, supposedly as a grant.
 Afterwards, they promised her an additional NZ$6,000 in exchange for NZ$5,200 in iTunes gift cards, which she purchased for them.
 They spent her money within six days.
 Another New Zealand retiree, an 88-year-old woman, was saved from falling victim by a supermarket clerk who assumed something was fishy when she requested to buy an unusually large amount of iTunes gift cards.
 It turned out that she had been told by scammers that she was due NZ$6,000 in back pension, which would be transferred to her on condition that she provide them with NZ$1,200 in gift cards.

-If you think you have been victimized by an iTunes gift card scam, consult with our fund recovery experts at MyChargeBack.com.
+If you think you’ve been the victim of an iTunes gift card scam, contact the fund recovery experts at MyChargeBack.